UditAgarwal27/SurfSecurity/README.md

 RUN THE PROJECT
 1. Open the command project.
 (Virtual environment should be running and the curent folder open should be root folder(ssp))
 2. Run the following commands -->
-  2.1 python manage.py makemigrations
+  A. python manage.py makemigrations
-  2.2 python manage.py migrate
+  B. python manage.py migrate
-  2.3 python manage.py runserver
+  C. python manage.py runserver
 3. Open browser and enter the url --> localhost:8000/login

 <<- THIS IS ONLY DEMO.
 CERTAIN VERIFICATION AND AUTHENTICATION SCEHEMES ARE STILL NEEDED TO BE DONE -->